mxagar/disaster_response_pipeline/README.md

 - [ ] Deploy it, e.g., to Heroku or AWS; another example project in which I have deployed the app that way: [census_model_deployment_fastapi](https://github.com/mxagar/census_model_deployment_fastapi).
 - [ ] Extend tests; currently, the test package contains very few tests that serve as blueprint for further implementations.
 - [ ] Add type hints to `process_data.py` and `train_classifier.py`; currently type hints and `pydantic` are used only in `file_manager.py` to clearly define loading and persistence functionalities and to validate the objects they handle.
+- [ ] Optimize properly the machine learning model: try with alternative models, perform a through hyperparameter tuning (e.g., with [Optuna](https://optuna.org)), etc.
+- [ ] Address the imbalanced nature of the dataset.
-- [ ] Add more visualizations.
+- [ ] Add more visualizations to the web app.
 - [ ] Based on the detected categories, suggest organizations to connect to.
 - [ ] Improve the front-end design.
-- [ ] Address the imbalanced nature of the dataset.

 ## References and Links